When it comes to user metrics, one size doesn’t always fit all.

 Daily Active Users (DAUs) and Monthly Active Users (MAUs)

 A more important metric to consider for them, might be Daily Active Users and Monthly Active Users.
 Daily Active Users measure the number of unique users who open your app a day.
 Monthly Active Users measure the number of unique users who open your app in a month.
 This can be either the number of unique users who have used your app in the past 30 days, or the number of unique users who have used your app in any given month.
 Most mobile marketing platforms will use one of these approaches to automatically capture MAU.

 Lastly, let’s talk about LTV, or life-time value.
 For apps that generate user-driven revenue, user LTV is a crucial metric to track to make sure you can get ahead of any unforeseen problems in your revenue flow.
 Looking at LTV will also help you target high value users who continue to spend in your app.
 This can be helpful in two ways – you can use it to optimise for your highest value acquisition sources, as well as to identify and encourage high LTV users to continue spending in your app.

-These are just 5 of the most commonly tracked user metrics, but the most important takeaway is to consider how they are relevant to your specific business model."By aligning the most valuable user metrics with your app and using that data to optimise your strategies, you’ll be finding mobile marketing success in no time."
+These are just 5 of the most commonly tracked user metrics, but the most important takeaway is to consider how they are relevant to your specific business model.

 Want to find out more about optimising your app and keeping up with the latest OS capabilities?
 Make sure to subscribe to our Mastering Mobile Marketing video series.
 You can also get in touch by visiting the Contact Us page.
 Follow us on LinkedIn, chat with us on Twitter @yodelmobile, and join our #mobilemarketingUK LinkedIn group.